Spaces of Legendrian cables and Seifert fibered links: Legendrian Seifert fibered links

 See the right drawing of Figure~\ref{fig:Seifert} for a Legendrian $S_{2,3}$ with the maximal Thurston--Bennequin number.
 There exists a unique Legendrian representative of $S_{np,nq}$ with the maximal Thurston-Bennequin number up to Legendrian isotopy.
 For $n=1$, it was shown by Ding and Geiges \cite{DingGeiges:links}.

 \begin{theorem} For $n \geq 1$, the space of Legendrian embeddings of positive Seifert link $S_{np,nq}$ with the maximal Thurston--Bennequin number is connected.
 In short,

 \end{theorem}

 \begin{proof} Let $(U_1,T_1)$ and $(U_2,T_2)$ be two Legendrian representatives of an $(np,nq)$-Seifert link with the maximal Thurston--Bennequin number.
 Here, $U_i$ is a Legendrian unknot with $\tb = -1$ for $i=1,2$, and $T_i$ is a Legendrian positive $(np,nq)$-torus link with the maximal Thurston--Bennequin number.
-Let $V_i$ be a neighborhoods of $T_i$ such that $T_i$ lies on $\bd V_i$.
+Let $V_i$ be a neighborhoods of $T_i$.
+After isotopy, we can assume that $T_i$ lies on $\bd V_i$.
 Each component of $L_i$ has the maximal Thurston--Bennequin number $pq-p-q$, which is less than the framing induced by the torus $\bd V_i$, which is $pq$.
 Thus we can perturb $\bd V_i$ to be convex while fixing $T_i$.
 Let $s_i$ be the dividing slope of $\bd V_i$.
 By \cite[Lemma~2.2]{EtnyreHonda:UTP}, we have

 This implies that $s_i = -1$ and by Giroux flexibility, we may assume that $\bd V_i$ is a standard convex torus and $T_i$ lies on $\bd V_i$ as ruling curves.
 Thus $V_i$ is a standard neighborhood of $U_i$.
 By Eliashberg and Fraser \cite{EliashbergFraser:unknot}, the unknot is Legendrian simple and $U_1$ and $U_2$ are Legendrian isotopic.
 Therefore, there is a contact isotopy from $V_1$ and $V_2$ and we may assume that both $T_1$ and $T_2$ are ruling curves on $\bd V_1$.
 After isotopy through ruling curves, we can match the two links.
 However, as ordered Legendrian links, there could be some permutation among the components of the links.
 In this case, we can swap any two link components of $T_i$ in an $I$-invariant neighborhood of $\bd V_1$ according to \cite[Proof of Theorem~6.1]{DET:torusLinks}, and this completes the proof. \end{proof}